Bogdanp/watchdog_gevent/README.md

 ## Limitations

 The package only works if you use gevent to monkeypatch the threading module.
-Additionally, file and directory events are not emitted.
+Additionally, file and directory move events are not emitted.

 ## License